 - Improved federal relationships.
 Simplifying and expediting the federal role in program oversight and administration – removing barriers to state innovation and action.

 - Market-based solutions.
 Enabling commercial health insurance and delivery services innovations funding and designs.

 - Reasonableness in Home and Community-Based Services (HCBS) transformation.
 Providing states time and flexibility in the implementation of the HCBS rule.

 Bending the cost curve – whether through federal legislation or regulatory responsiveness to state-led initiatives – remains the goal.
 The root of this cost problem is found among a population core to the Medicaid mission – where 20% of the aged and disabled populations consume 80% of funding.

 Transforming delivery of services from institutional to home and community-based settings for this population is central to the administration’s regulatory agenda.
 Now more than ever, the opportunity to act falls to the states.

 Here are three things states can do immediately:

 - Assess.
-Standardize initial and on-going needs assessments.
-Conflict-free assessments performed by a neutral third party ensures individuals receive the right level of services, while preventing expenditure of unnecessary resources.
-It is critical that the third party is independent from Managed Care Organizations or state workers who have a vested interest in the services an individual receives.
-Using a single entity to perform assessments for multiple populations can eliminate redundant staffing, facilities, assessment instruments, and other infrastructure, while allowing more efficient face-to-face assessment scheduling and easier navigation for individuals with co-morbidities.
+Standardize initial and ongoing needs assessments.
+Conflict-free assessments performed by a neutral third party ensure individuals receive the right level of services while preventing expenditure of unnecessary resources.
+It is critical that the third party is independent of Managed Care Organizations or state workers who have a vested interest in the services an individual receives.
+Using a single entity to perform assessments for multiple populations can eliminate redundant staffing, facilities, assessment instruments, and other infrastructure while allowing more efficient face-to-face assessment scheduling and easier navigation for individuals with co-morbidities.